bulabd/COMP432-GroupG/README.md

 Once again, it is strongly recommended to use Google Colab to run the notebooks since it will avoid the hassle of setting up everything properly.

-## Instructions on how to train/validate the model
+## Instructions on how to train and validate the model
 Use the [model training notebook](/Source%20Code%20ipynb%20files/Part%201/part1_model_training.ipynb).
 Run each code cell in the top to bottom order.

 ## Instructions on how to run pre-trained model on sample dataset